NikolajMansson/ticket-app/README.md

 This clones the repo

-cd into the new folder and type
+cd into the new folder and installs the required dependencies by command

 $ npm install

-This installs the required dependencies

-To run the React project.
+Finally, to run the React project, type
 $ npm start